getCUJO/QoOID/draft-ietf-ippm-qoo.md

 It is not possible to compose 99th-percentile values.

-### Variance of latency
+### Variance of Latency
-The variance of latency can be calculated from any collection of samples, but network latency is not necessarily normally distributed, and so it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.
+The variance of latency can be calculated from any collection of samples, but network latency is not necessarily normally distributed.
+As such, it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.

 The variance of latency can be composed.
-If the variance of links a-b and b-c is known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.
+For example, if the variance values of links a-b and b-c are known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.

 ### Inter-Packet Delay Variation (IPDV)
 The most common definition of IPDV {{RFC5481}} measures the difference in one-way delay between subsequent packets.
-Some applications are very sensitive to this because of time-outs that cause later-than-usual packets to be discarded.
+Some applications are very sensitive to this performance characteristic because of time-outs that cause later-than-usual packets to be discarded.
 For some applications, IPDV can be useful in assessing application performance, especially when it is combined with other latency metrics.
-IPDV does not contain enough information to compute the probability that a wide range of applications will work well.
+IPDV does not contain enough information to assess how well a wide range of applications will work.

 IPDV cannot be composed.